Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-piv/pin-puk-mgmt-key.md

 others).

 The PUK is used to unblock the PIN (see the section below on [blocking](#blocking)).
-The standard specifies that the PUK is to be an 8-byte value, with each of the bytes any binary value (`0x00` - `0xFF`).
+The standard specifies that the PUK is to be an 8-byte value, with each of the bytes any binary value from `0x00` to `0xFF`.
 The YubiKey, however, will allow the PUK to be 6, 7, or 8 bytes long.
 For YubiKeys with firmware versions prior to 5.7, the key will accept any value in the `0x00` -
 `0xFF` range in the PUK.
 For YubiKeys with firmware version 5.7 and above, the key will only accept values in the `0x00` - `0x7F` range.
 Values from `0x80` - `0xFF` will be considered invalid by the key, and any attempt to change the PUK to a byte array containing one of these values will fail.

 These restrictions are due to the YubiKey's PUK length requirements: for firmware versions prior to 5.7, the YubiKey simply requires a PUK length of 6-8 bytes, but for firmware version 5.7 and above, that requirement has changed to 6-8 *Unicode code points* in length.
 This is an important change because the byte representation (UTF-8 encoding) of a single code point can be 1-4 bytes in length, which means that a 6-8 byte PUK may not equal 6-8 code points.
-In order to accomodate keys of varrying firmware versions, the SDK maintains a 6-8 byte length requirement when calling [PivSession.TryChangePuk](xref:Yubico.YubiKey.Piv.PivSession.TryChangePuk).
+In order to accomodate keys of varying firmware versions, the SDK maintains a 6-8 byte length requirement when calling [PivSession.TryChangePuk](xref:Yubico.YubiKey.Piv.PivSession.TryChangePuk).
 However, keys with firmware 5.7 and above will only accept values that represent single-byte code points, hence the restricted range of `0x00` - `0x7F` (the range of `0x80` - `0xFF` represents code points of two bytes in length).
 For additional information on Unicode, UTF-8, and the SDK, see the [FIDO2 documentation](xref:TheFido2Pin).

 > [!NOTE]
 > If your application uses the keyboard to insert the PUK, you might limit the user